ohduran/ohduran.github.io/_posts/2017-10-13-of-conflicts-of-interest.markdown

 ### Native advertising

-This one is my all-time favorite: destroying the reputation of a brand and a newspaper in one go.
+This one is my all-time favourite: destroying the reputation of a brand and a newspaper in one go.

-Maybe you haven't run into the term before, but sure as hell you know what it is.
+Maybe you haven't run into the term 'native advertising' before, but sure as hell you know what it is.
 A piece of news with the next headline:

 >"This is what your kids need to have for breakfast to excel."
 >Sponsored by *Dairy company*

-Spoiler: it's going to be milk.
 How can I trust a company who tries to subtly trick you into reading a completely misleading information in the form of a reputable piece of news?

 It's worse than that.
 How many real stories are out there, not covered by the media, because those who would be damaged by its disclosure are the ones paying the bills?

 Moreover, the reputation of the newspaper is now in the downward trend.
 How can I trust a newspaper that blatantly lies to their readers for a wage?

-This needs to change
+This needs to change.

 There is an obvious problem with the media's business model.